Belgium flagWork & Business Guide · Belgium

 EU Citizens:

-No visa or work permit required; EU citizens have the right to live and work freely in Belgium.
+No visa or work permit required; EU/EEA citizens have full right to live and work in Belgium.

 Non-EU Citizens: